xiaoming0812/CitaviProjects/README.md

 ### Is there a way to develop an addon for unsupported form?

 Currently the official Citavi addon api supports some kind of citavi forms but not all.
-So i have developed a extended version if Citavi's `CitaviAddOn` class you will find [here](https://github.com/lutz/CitaviAddOnEx).
+So i have developed a extended version of the `CitaviAddOn` class.
+More informations you will find [here](https://github.com/lutz/CitaviAddOnEx).

 ## Disclaimer